GSA/challenges-and-prizes/_historical-challenges/national-bio-agro-defense-facility:-think-and-do-challenge.md

-  would accelerate agricultural technologies to market; Collaboration Component: The prize competition winner would receive a cash prize to accelerate novel tools to facilitate virtual research collaboration across long distances or other barriers (i.e. from within biocontainment).
-The concepts above are provided as illustrations.
+  would accelerate agricultural technologies to market; Collaboration Component: The prize competition winner would receive a cash prize to accelerate novel tools to facilitate virtual research collaboration across long distances or other barriers (i.e. from within biocontainment).</p><p>The concepts above are provided as illustrations.
   Solvers are encouraged to develop their own concepts or to build upon the ideas above.
-Proposed Solutions should pursue economic, scientific, educational and technical opportunities that will advance the development of a vital innovation ecosystem around NBAF, comprising elements of innovation, collaboration, talent, and training.'
+Proposed Solutions should pursue economic, scientific, educational and technical opportunities that will advance the development of a vital innovation ecosystem around NBAF, comprising elements of innovation, collaboration, talent, and training.</p>'
 campaignStatusName: Launched
 templateId: 0
 stageStatistics: []